noedigsti/common/machine-learning/terms/README.md

 `Entropy`: is a measure of uncertainty or randomness in data or probability distributions.
 It quantifies the amount of information or surprise in a random variable.
 High entropy means more uncertainty, low entropy means less uncertainty.

-`Cross-entropy`: is a loss function that compares predicted probabilities with true probabilities, quantifying the dissimilarity between them.
-It calculates the average information required to describe the true distribution using the predicted distribution.
+`Cross-entropy Loss` or `Negative Log-likelihood Loss`: is a loss function that compares predicted probabilities with true probabilities, quantifying the dissimilarity between them.
+It calculates the _average_/_mean_ information required to describe the true distribution using the predicted distribution.
 Minimizing cross-entropy improves the accuracy of predictions in classification tasks.

+`Kullback-Leibler (KL) divergence`: is a measure of how one probability distribution differs from another.
+It is the average difference between the log-likelihood of the first distribution and the log-likelihood of the second distribution.
+KL divergence is always non-negative and zero only when the two distributions are identical.

 An `episode` is a single sequence of interactions between an agent and the environment, representing a complete trajectory from the initial state to a terminal state.